3BioCompBio/DDGb_bias/README.md

 ## (3) Content
-For additional information and precisions, each data-folder contains its own `README.md`.

 ### (3.1) Datasets
 All mutations datasets referenced in the paper and all relative subsets can be found in `./1_datasets/` as well as additional mutations' properties (such as RSA and predicted ΔΔGb values).